kosso/ESPOctoClient/README.md

 --------------------------

-An exmaple of this sketch in use can be seen here: https://www.youtube.com/watch?v=eHDD33ZN-yM
+An example of this sketch in use can be seen here: https://www.youtube.com/watch?v=eHDD33ZN-yM